 Long).
 Finale uses the Span settings to size ties proportionally.

 Short • Medium • Long • Tie Ends.
-This pop-up list allows you to have different
+This drop-down list allows you to have different

 settings for your ties depending on the length of the tie.
 The Height

-and Inset shown are for the style selected in this pop-up list.
+and Inset shown are for the style selected in this drop-down list.